BriskenFinancials/use-case-template/cards/UC10000426-O-05-conduct-unit-and-integration-testing-for-each-scenario.md

 ## Outcome

-You will be able to confidently Identify all scenarios that require unit and integration testing, such as payment processing and bank statement reconciliation. accelerating progress and improving project alignment
+This enables you to identify all scenarios that require unit and integration testing, such as payment processing and bank statement reconciliation

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-05-bottom.png)